jeckman/wpbook/README.txt

 == Changelog ==

+ * Fixed typo in attribution line function which prevented %author% from working

 =2.0.12 =
  * Fixed regression - cron was looking for FB client in wrong directory (Thanks Olivier)